aaveshdev/aroma.js/README.md

 });

-// Simple route to handle GET requests to the root app.get('/', (req, res) => {
+// Simple route to handle GET requests to the root app.get("/", (req, res) => {
-  res.send({ message: 'Welcome to Aroma.js!' });
+  res.send({ message: "Welcome to Aroma.js!" });
 });

 // Handle errors globally
 app.handleErrors((err, req, res) => {
   console.error(err);
-  res.send(JSON.stringify({ error: 'Internal Server Error' }));
+  res.send(JSON.stringify({ error: "Internal Server Error" }));
 });

 // Start the server
 app.listen(3000, () => {
-  console.log('Aroma.js server running at http://localhost:3000');
+  console.log("Aroma.js server running at http://localhost:3000");
 });
 ```

 ## Support My Work

 Aroma.js is an open-source project built with passion to provide developers with a fast and lightweight web framework.
 If you find this project useful and want to support its continuous development, consider buying me a coffee! ☕

 Your support helps in adding new features, improving performance, and maintaining the project.
 Every contribution is greatly appreciated!

 [![Buy Me a Coffee](https://img.shields.io/badge/☕-Buy%20Me%20a%20Coffee-orange)](https://www.buymeacoffee.com/aavesh)